deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 dataIter.setPreProcessor(scaler);
 ```

-Lastly, if we want DL4J to automatically train the data with multiple epochs and not explicitly do this via loops, we can define a MultipleEpochsIterator which takes in the number of epochs and the DataSetIterator.
+Lastly, if we want DL4J to automatically train on the data over multiple epochs and not explicitly do this via loops, we can define a `MultipleEpochsIterator` which takes in the number of epochs and the `DataSetIterator`.

 ```
 protected static int epochs = 50;
 MultipleEpochsIterator trainIter = new MultipleEpochsIterator(epochs, dataIter);
 ```

 The above process converts the original data without the transformed images.
-If the transformations are desired, then simply initialize the RecordReader with the transforms in a loop.
+If the transformations are desired, then simply initialize the `RecordReader` with the transforms in a loop.

 ```
 for (ImageTransform transform : transforms) {